caiusseverus/adsbcompare/README.md

 Points are coloured by signal strength, and can be used to help identify receiver blindspots or terrain limitations.
 Plots produced include:

-Azimuth/Elevation plot
+* Azimuth/Elevation plot.
-Position/Signal strength heatmaps for high, low, and all altitudes Range/Altitude plot
+* Position/Signal strength heatmaps for high, low, and all altitudes.
+* Range/Altitude plot.

 To collect live data give the first argument as duration in minutes, and the second as the interval in seconds between samples:
 You need to set your receiver location and height in metres at the top of the script prior to running.